Samreay/Samreay/content/reviews/thrones_of_the_fallen/index.md

 ---
 title:  "A review of Phil Tucker's 'Thrones of the Fallen'"
 description: "Dungeon delving LitRPG with heavy focus on characters and great worldbuilding.
-Exception dialogue and action."
+Excellent dialogue and action."
 date: 2024-04-01
 auth: Phil Tucker
 categories: [reviews]